My Lord Jesus designed a rich heritage

 He and Mom had a positive Christian influence on my brother and me.
 But I met Jesus for myself in 1973.
 And that would forever change the course of my life.
 My brother had become a Christian much earlier.
 From the day I met Jesus, for me, to live was to know, love and honor Him.
 This is the sum of what it means to truly be a Christian.

-Aside from my personal study, I also attended Bible college for two years, took correspondence courses, and studied for short periods in Israel, Greece, Germany, Austria, Switzerland, France, England and Scotland for a B.A. in Biblical Studies.
+Aside from my personal study, I also attended Bible college for two years, took correspondence courses, and studied for short periods in Israel, Greece, Germany, Austria, Switzerland, France, England, and Scotland for a B.A. in Biblical Studies.
 I taught myself to read the Greek New Testament.
 I have read a chapter daily since 1980 to help keep my understanding fresh and increase my knowledge of the Greek text.
+But most of all, to grow in my understanding of Jesus.

-After I became a Christian I was once again the leader of a band.
-We hauled around amps, a P.A. system and guitars.
+After I became a Christian, I was once again the leader of a band.
+We hauled around amps, a P.A. system, and guitars.
 For a time we traveled quite widely in Montana, spreading the word about Jesus.
 My brother and his wife, before they were married, were part of the group for a while.
 The woman, who would one day become my wife, was also in the band for a season.
 We called ourselves “Wings of the Morning.”
-We were often told that we sounded like Simon and Garfunkel.
-In the beginning my song writing was influenced, to a great measure, by Justin Hayward.
+We were often told we sounded like Simon and Garfunkel.
+In the beginning, my songwriting was influenced, to a great measure, by Justin Hayward.

-By the direction of the Lord Jesus I also completed Youth With A Mission’s Discipleship Training School, doing evangelistic work for six weeks in Rio de Janeiro.
-Five times I traveled 1000 miles into Mexico with YWAM, doing short-term missionary work and building a church near the ocean.
+By the direction of the Lord Jesus, I also completed Youth With A Mission’s Discipleship Training School, doing evangelistic work for six weeks in Rio de Janeiro.
+Five times I traveled one thousand miles into Mexico with YWAM, doing short-term missionary work and building a church near the ocean.

 ©James Unruh 2014 and beyond